 This course addresses how to share the Messiah with Jewish people.
-Topics include the history of Jewish missions, Jewish cultural and religious sensibilities, strategies for gospel outreach to Jewish people, and apologetic and theological issues involved in this field.
-Staff.
+Topics include the history of Jewish missions, Jewish cultural and religious sensibilities,

-PT640 THE PASTOR AS PEACEMAKER (1)
+PT640 The Pastor as Peacemaker (1)

 This course sets forth both the theology and practice of biblical peacemaking in the context of pastoral ministry.
-Topics covered are: the distinctive calling of the pastor as a minister of reconciliation, common conflicts faced in pastoral ministry, the dynamics of the heart in conflict, confession of sin, forgiveness, negotiation, mediation, principles and practices of church discipline, with the goal to equip pastors to lay a foundation of biblical peacemaking principles in their local churches.
-Mr. Poirier.
+Topics covered are: the distinctive calling of the pastor as a minister of reconciliation, common conflicts faced in pastoral ministry, the dynamics of the heart in conflict, confession of sin, forgiveness, negotiation, mediation, principles and practices of church discipline, with the goal to equip pastors to lay a foundation of biblical peacemaking principles in their local churches. • Poirier

-PT642 WITNESS TO MUSLIMS (1)
+PT642 Witness to Muslims (1)

 A foundational course with an overview of the Islamic faith and life, comparing Islam with historic biblical and Reformed Christianity.
 Different methodologies of communicating the gospel of Christ to Muslims locally, nationally, and globally are investigated carefully.
 A presuppositional approach is emphasized.
-Students are encouraged to visit local mosques to interact with Muslims.
-Mr. Zaka.
+Students are encouraged to visit local mosques to interact with Muslims. \ Staff

-PT643 WOMEN IN FAMILY, CHURCH, AND SOCIETY (2)
+PT643 Women in Family, Church, and Society (2)

 This course addresses hermeneutical, theological, and ministry-related issues pertaining to the identity and roles of women.
-Lectures and readings lay a foundation for seminar discussion of such topics as (a) the exegesis and contemporary application of key biblical texts, (b) evaluation of the modern feminist movement's influence on Western culture and theological studies, and (c) ministries of and to women in the context of biblical church order.
-Mr. Johnson.
+Lectures and readings lay a foundation for seminar discussion of such topics as (a) the exegesis and contemporary application of key biblical texts, (b) evaluation of the modern feminist movement's influence on Western culture and theological studies, and (c) ministries of and to women in the context of biblical church order. \ Johnson